 What Did You Expect?

-Setting and managing expectations is one of the most important lessons in business.
-As an employee working with your manager, it is vital to manage expectations so that there are few mismatches or misunderstandings regarding what your responsibilities are and how you perform against those responsibilities.
+Whether you're an individual contributor or a manager, it is vital to manage expectations so that there are few mismatches or misunderstandings regarding what your responsibilities are and how you perform against those responsibilities.
 The same can be said about a project manager and the expectations of executives or project stakeholders.
 As this article from Team Gantt puts it, "If they expect a unicorn, it's your fault."

 Similar to a project manager working with a team, avoiding mismatches and misunderstandings is just as important to your project success, but it's up to you to set and voice your expectations with accountability in mind.

 During kick-off meetings, always dig deeper if a team member says "let's ____" or "we'll ____."
 It's not always necessary (or correct) to make that person accountable for the tasks that they mention.
 However, for the sake of accountability, make sure that called out tasks will have a proper owner who will be the one to report on the status of that task going forward.
-If "let's" and "we'll" slip through without agreement on who is the owner, the project will be set up such that the team is responsible, but no one is accountable should it fall through.
+If "let's" and "we'll" slip through without agreement on who the owner is, the project will be set up so that the team is responsible, but no one is accountable should it fall through.

 In an ideal world, each project is like a cheer routine where a team of cheerleaders hoists up one member into the air and catches them on their way down.
 Every team member is invested because they have a relationship with the falling cheerleader and their success depends on their collective effort in bringing their fellow down safely.
 If you can bring about that same investment and motivation in your project team, you will have the best chance of success.

 Found this article useful?
-Download the full Why Projects eBook here.
+Download the full Why Projects Fail eBook here.